Styling With Art by Mandy Poernig 5th April 2016 includes a review of my landscape paintings.

 By drawing and photographing my surrounding area I became interested in making paintings of the landscape, woods and trees.

 My exploration of the landscape is largely concerned with colour.
 I love to play with the intensity and contrast and to explore colour perspective by using compositional elements and painting recessive colours.
 My aim is to capture the essence of woodland by concentrating on textures, negative spaces and silhouettes.
 Painting landscapes offers me a test in the complexity of colour which I enjoy solving.

 My initial drawings inform the painting process and they are the beginning of an abstraction of shape and compositional development.
 I go out into the countryside to draw in pencil and sometimes use pastels and photos to capture colours.
 I then work back at the studio in oil on various grounds such as canvas, wood and paper.

 Rise Art curator says, ‘Claire’s vacant, poetic landscapes are inspired by her Norfolk heritage.
 With a subtle use of colour and brush work, she captures the sunlight beautifully, making these works the perfect way to bring nature indoors.’

-I am a member of The Arborealists a highly esteemed artist group with focus on the tree as subject matter and will be exhibiting landscape paintings with the group around the country starting in 2018.
+I am a member of The Arborealists a highly esteemed artist group with a focus on the tree as subject matter and will be exhibiting landscape paintings with the group around the country starting in 2018.
 Please go to the exhibitions page for dates and locations.

 I am happy to consider landscape commission requests.
-I can work from photos of your favourite landscape to create an artwork in oil or pastel on paper, canvas or wood.
+I can work from photos of your favourite landscape to create an original artwork in oil or pastel on paper, canvas or wood.
 Contact me with any questions, commission requests or for an informal chat about the process, with no obligation.